Transitionless-based shortcuts for the fast and robust generation of W states: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the National Natural Science Foundation of China under Grants No. 11105030, No. 11374054, No. 11205037 and No. 11205037, the Major State Basic Research Development Program of China under Grant No. 2012CB921601, and the Foundation of Ministry of Education of China under Grant No. 212085.
+This work was supported by the National Natural Science Foundation of China under Grants No. 11575045 and No. 11374054, the Foundation of Ministry of Education of China under Grant No. 212085, and the Major State Basic Research Development Program of China under Grant No. 2012CB921601.